Last updated on July 5th, 2018 at 03:12 am

 Julie and Felix will be participating in a 5 km race together on Mother’s day.
 What a great way to spend Mother’s Day!
 A few other friends of ours will be running with their kids in the same race.
 A conversation with my sister led to the question: How do you keep you child motivated?

-Here are some creative ways they use to keep running fun!
+Here are some creative ways they use to keep running fun for kids

 - Do sprint work from one set point to another, for example from one Hydro Pole to another.
 Let your kid pick which Hydro poles to use for sprinting.
 It’s technically called a Fartlek!
 Call it by its name and you are sure to get a few giggles too!

-- Let your kid hold the iPhone or watch that tracks your mileage so they see can their progress.
+- Let your kid hold the iPhone or smartwatch that tracks your mileage so they see can their progress.

-- Set some visual markers for your run’s milestones, for example “see the sign, that when we hit 1 km”.
+- Set some visual markers for your run’s milestones, for example “see that sign, that when we hit 1 km”.